junxit/us-congress-bills-112/bill.md

 ## § 22.
 Patent and Trademark Office funding

-- **(a)** *Definition* In this section, the term Fund means the United States Patent and Trademark Office Public Enterprise Fund established under subsection (c).
-- **(b)** *Funding*
-  - **(1)** *In general* Section 42 of title 35, United States Code, is amended—
+- **(a)** *In general* Section 42(c) of title 35, United States Code, is amended—
-    - **(A)** in subsection (b), by striking “Patent and Trademark Office Appropriation Account” and inserting “United States Patent and Trademark Office Public Enterprise Fund”; and
-    - **(B)** in subsection (c), in the first sentence—
-      - **(i)** by striking “To the extent” and all that follows through “fees” and inserting “Fees”; and
+  - **(1)** by striking “(c)” and inserting “(c)(1)”;
-      - **(ii)** by striking “shall be collected by and shall be available to the Director” and inserting “shall be collected by the Director and shall be available until expended”.
+  - **(2)** in the first sentence, by striking “shall be available” and inserting “shall, subject to paragraph (3), be available”;
-  - **(2)** *Effective date* The amendments made by paragraph (1) shall take effect on the later of—
-    - **(A)** October 1, 2011; or
-    - **(B)** the first day of the first fiscal year that begins after the date of the enactment of this Act.
-- **(c)** *USPTO Revolving Fund*
+  - **(3)** by striking the second sentence; and
+  - **(4)** by adding at the end the following:
-  - **(1)** *Establishment* There is established in the Treasury of the United States a revolving fund to be known as the “United States Patent and Trademark Office Public Enterprise Fund”.
-Any amounts in the Fund shall be available for use by the Director without fiscal year limitation.
+    > - **(2)** There is established in the Treasury a Patent and Trademark Fee Reserve Fund.
+If fee collections by the Patent and Trademark Office for a fiscal year exceed the amount appropriated to the Office for that fiscal year, fees collected in excess of the appropriated amount shall be deposited in the Patent and Trademark Fee Reserve Fund.
+To the extent and in the amounts provided in appropriations Acts, amounts in the Fund shall be made available until expended only for obligation and expenditure by the Office in accordance with paragraph (3).
-  - **(2)** *Derivation of resources* There shall be deposited into the Fund and recorded as offsetting receipts, on and after the effective date set forth in subsection (b)(2)—
-    - **(A)** any fees collected under sections 41, 42, and 376 of title 35, United States Code, except that—
-      - **(i)** notwithstanding any other provision of law, if such fees are collected by, and payable to, the Director, the Director shall transfer such amounts to the Fund; and
-      - **(ii)** no funds collected pursuant to section 10(h) of this Act or section 1(a)(2) of Public Law 111–45 shall be deposited in the Fund; and
-    - **(B)** any fees collected under section 31 of the Trademark Act of 1946 (15 U.S.C.
-1113).
-  - **(3)** *Expenses* Amounts deposited into the Fund under paragraph (2) shall be available, without fiscal year limitation, to cover—
-    - **(A)** all expenses to the extent consistent with the limitation on the use of fees set forth in section 42(c) of title 35, United States Code, including all administrative and operating expenses, determined in the discretion of the Director to be ordinary and reasonable, incurred by the Director for the continued operation of all services, programs, activities, and duties of the Office relating to patents and trademarks, as such services, programs, activities, and duties are described under—
-      - **(i)** title 35, United States Code; and
-      - **(ii)** the Trademark Act of 1946; and
-    - **(B)** all expenses incurred pursuant to any obligation, representation, or other commitment of the Office.
-- **(d)** *Annual Report* Not later than 60 days after the end of each fiscal year, the Director shall submit a report to Congress which shall—
-  - **(1)** summarize the operations of the Office for the preceding fiscal year, including financial details and staff levels broken down by each major activity of the Office;
-  - **(2)** detail the operating plan of the Office, including specific expense and staff needs for the upcoming fiscal year;
-  - **(3)** describe the long-term modernization plans of the Office;
+    > - **(3)**
-  - **(4)** set forth details of any progress towards such modernization plans made in the previous fiscal year; and
-  - **(5)** include the results of the most recent audit carried out under subsection (f).
-- **(e)** *Annual Spending Plan*
-  - **(1)** *In general* Not later than 30 days after the beginning of each fiscal year, the Director shall notify the Committees on Appropriations of both Houses of Congress of the plan for the obligation and expenditure of the total amount of the funds for that fiscal year in accordance with section 605 of the Science, State, Justice, Commerce, and Related Agencies Appropriations Act, 2006 (Public Law 109–108; 119 Stat.
-2334).
-  - **(2)** *Contents* Each plan under paragraph (1) shall—
-    - **(A)** summarize the operations of the Office for the current fiscal year, including financial details and staff levels with respect to major activities; and
-    - **(B)** detail the operating plan of the Office, including specific expense and staff needs, for the current fiscal year.
-- **(f)** *Audit* The Director shall, on an annual basis, provide for an independent audit of the financial statements of the Office.
-Such audit shall be conducted in accordance with generally acceptable accounting procedures.
-- **(g)** *Budget* The Director shall prepare and submit each year to the President a business-type budget for the Fund in a manner, and before a date, as the President prescribes by regulation for the Federal budget.
+    >   - **(A)** Any fees that are collected under sections 41, 42, and 376, and any surcharges on such fees, may only be used for expenses of the Office relating to the processing of patent applications and for other activities, services, and materials relating to patents and to cover a share of the administrative costs of the Office relating to patents.
+    >   - **(B)** Any fees that are collected under section 31 of the Trademark Act of 1946, and any surcharges on such fees, may only be used for expenses of the Office relating to the processing of trademark registrations and for other activities, services, and materials relating to trademarks and to cover a share of the administrative costs of the Office relating to trademarks.

+- **(b)** *Effective date* The amendments made by this section shall take effect on October 1, 2011.

 ## § 23.
 Satellite offices